webplatform/docs-wpd/Editors_Guide/step_7_prepare_and_upload_assets_for_articles/index.md

 * Crop the image file.
 Images should only be as large as required to display the content to conveyed.
 * Resize the image file to a maximum of 650 pixels wide.

-{{Note|Note: If an image absolutely must be much larger than 650 pixels wide, create and upload a smaller thumbnail image, add a link to the thumbnail image on the page, and then link it to a full size image hosted somewhere else on the Web.}}
+{{Note|: If an image absolutely must be much larger than 650 pixels wide, create and upload a smaller thumbnail image, add a link to the thumbnail image on the page, and then link it to a full size image hosted somewhere else on the Web.}}

 *Ensure accessibility of the images you upload and link, by adding alt text in articles to describe the visual content for screen readers.
 * Please do not try to load images of several MB to this wiki!
 If the dimensions of an image exceed 650 pixels wide, use an image-editing program to resize the image and save a smaller version.
 See the following image optimization section below for more information.